d4rks1d33/Gemini-esp32/README.md

 -- Store the Api Key in a file inside of the flipper zero instead of flashing it inside of the esp32

 -- Remember Wi-Fi to avoid entering the password every time

+-- Make the serial output cleaner to see the interaction with the IA better